dalong0514/readnotes/20210106计算原文/2021039AutoCAD-Block-Best-Practices/2021039AutoCAD-Block-Best-Practices0101.md

-## Preface

-Block is one of the most important productivity tools in AutoCAD.
-By optimizing your blocks, you will find that AutoCAD is not just about drawing lines or just get the drawings done.
-You can draw lines fast, but productivity is beyond that.
-It is not just to get the drawings done.

-You need to be able to modify drawings easily during the design process.
-You may be able to finish your drawing very quickly, but you may spend too much time when you are doing revisions.
-If you do, then you are not productive.
-Drawings also should provide necessary information.
-Furthermore, you will want to add some intelligence so that you can automate some process.

-In this e-book, you can learn how to create, automate, and manage your blocks.
-We are not only discussing features, but we are also talking about productivity concept.
-Moreover, how you can use blocks to solve problems in AutoCAD.

-Prerequisite: This e-book is intended for basic to intermediate AutoCAD users.
-However, I believe it can give some fresh information to veteran users.
-You have to at a minimum, know and able to use AutoCAD basic features.

-The tutorial files: We include tutorial files with this e-book.
-Extract the zip file to a location you can access easily.
-When you find instruction to open a drawing file, you can find it in tutorial files folder.

-Download the exercise file here: AutoCAD Block Best Practices tutorial files.

-2『已下载书籍附件。（2021-04-20）』

-Drawing units in this e-book: This e-book uses the metric unit.
-However, drawing unit should not be an issue.
-You do not draw many objects in the exercises.
-We focus more on productivity concept.

-However, if this book instructs you to create a new file, create it using ISO template.

 ## 0101.
 The Block Basic

 We all learned how to use AutoCAD from different resources.
 Not all of those resources include block in their learning material.
 At least I often do not find it in books from local publishers here.
 I also remember when I took an AutoCAD class; they do not teach me anything about the AutoCAD block.
 Probably because I only took a basic class.

 I assume that this could happen to you too.
 So let's start this book from the basic of AutoCAD block.
 If you already know how to create, insert, and modify the block, you may skip this chapter.
 However, I recommend you to at least skim through this chapter.

-Block advantages
+### 1.1 Block advantages

 Why are we using blocks?

-1. Blocks are single objects.
+1 Blocks are single objects.
 If you have a complex drawing, selecting many lines, hatches, arc, and circles can be tedious and prone to mistakes.
 If you define them as a block, you can select them easier.
 You can also select multiple blocks with the same at once using filter or QSELECT.

-2. When we update a block definition, it will also update all blocks with the same definition.
+2 When we update a block definition, it will also update all blocks with the same definition.
 This feature is very useful if you often need to change your symbol or a common design.
-However, if

-you work in a team, you need to consider which part of your design should use XREF instead of
+However, if you work in a team, you need to consider which part of your design should use XREF instead of blocks.

-blocks.

-3. You can save blocks in a separate file as reusable contents library.
+3 You can save blocks in a separate file as reusable contents library.
 You easily reuse them later.

 This technique will make your drawing process faster and also maintain drawing standard.
 You can share them for all AutoCAD users in your company, to make your drawing uniform between AutoCAD users.

-4. Blocks can provide information.
+4 Blocks can provide information.
 You can use that information and report them in a table.
 For example, the report can be a hole table (in the manufacturing industry), schedule or BOM, or points coordinate.

-5. Autodesk has added many features related to blocks.
+5 Autodesk has added many features related to blocks.
 Using dynamic blocks and annotative blocks can help to reduce tasks and confusion among users.

-Creating Block
+### 1.2 Creating Block

 The most basic thing in learning block is to create and to use it.
 There are several ways to create a block.